 The best way to see wildlife on the area is by canoe or kayak early in the morning or evening, or by walking quietly along the Aucilla Sinks Trail or the trams accessed from Highway 98.
+A wide variety of resident and migratory birds occurs here.
 Along the Wacissa, look for the prothonotary and yellow-throated warbler, black-crowned night heron, yellow-crowned night heron, nesting osprey, limpkin and purple gallinule.
-The endangered wood stork is found in marshy areas and often feeds in ditches.
+The threatened wood stork is found in marshy areas and often feeds in ditches.
 Pine warblers are common in the pinelands and the Swainson’s warbler, although uncommon, is sometimes seen in shrubby moist undergrowth.
 The hooded warbler breeds in Aucilla’s upland forests.

 In addition to birds, visitors may spot reptiles such as snakes, turtles, alligators and anoles basking in the sun.
 They join a variety of invertebrates, from the tiny, yet bothersome, ticks and mosquitoes, to large (up to 2 inches) spiders known as orb weavers.
 These harmless invertebrates often construct sticky webs across trails in late summer and early fall, surprising early morning hikers or bicyclists.